Skip to content

 export default Article;

-To render rich text fields, the StoryblokRichText component provided by the @storyblok/react module is used.
+To render rich text fields, use the StoryblokServerRichText component provided by the @storyblok/react/rsc module.

 When clicking on links present in the article overview page, an article page renders correctly.